-This air fryer broccoli and cauliflower recipe makes the perfect healthy side dish!
+This air fryer broccoli and cauliflower recipe makes the perfect healthy & delicious side dish!
 It's quick and easy to make and can be paired with virtually all of your favorite entrees.
 Skip turning on your oven while still getting the same crispy & tender results!

 It's exactly like roasted broccoli & cauliflower, in that it's crispy on the inside while being tender and juicy on the inside.
 However, it's actually better because it's ready in half the time and you don't have to warm up your whole house by turning on the oven.